scottdomes/scottdomes-blog/content/blog/react-native-sexy-forms/index.md

 When a specific field has a validation error, we want to briefly shake it to bring the user's attention to it.

+We want to show the shake:
+1. When the form was previously submitting, but now is not.
+2. When the field previously has an error.

+To do #1, we need to bring in [a lifecycle method](https://scottdomes.com/react-lifecycle-methods/).